-In Italy, because of the shortage of beds (there are only 325 beds at the national level), some regions have accepted that young people older than 16 years can access adult services.
-However, this can also happen for young people who are less than 16 years when no other solution can be found.
-In this way, depending on the region, between 10 and 30 % of intakes of minors are done in an adult service.
+In Italy, because of the shortage of beds (there are only 325 beds at the national level), some regions have accepted that young people older than 16 can access adult services.
+However, this can also happen for young people who are less than 16 when no other solution can be found.
+In this way, depending on the region, between 10 and 30 % of child admissions are done in an adult service.